 Origins of The Flat White Coffee

-While the latte coffee is ubiquitous in America the flat white is the (relatively) new kid on the block.
+While the latte coffee is ubiquitous in the United States, the flat white is the (relatively) new kid on the block.

 I say relatively as it has been the dominant coffee style in Australia and New Zealand for many years.
 A large change occurred in the US in 2015 when you could start to order a flat white at Starbucks.